Superconvergent Non-Polynomial Approximations: Implementing Superconvergent WENO-RBF Schemes

-Now that we have introduced the components of our method (see sections \ref{sec: Superconvergent schemes} and \ref{sec: WENO schemes} ), we can describe the full implementation.
-First, we begin with some details concerning the hybrid implementation in section \ref{subsec: Hybrid scheme}, before addressing the WENO component in section \ref{subsec: FV RBF-WENO Algorithm}.
+Now that we have introduced the key components of the proposed schemes (see sections \ref{sec: Superconvergent schemes} and \ref{sec: WENO schemes}), we can describe the implementation.
+First, we begin with some details regarding hybrid WENO schemes in section \ref{subsec: Hybrid scheme}, before summarizing the key steps of the FV WENO-RBF algorithm in section \ref{subsec: FV RBF-WENO Algorithm}.
+Then, in section \ref{subsec: twoD-scheme}, we briefly discuss the implementation of the proposed schemes to multi-dimensional problems, focusing, in particular on the two-dimensional scalar case.
+Stencil coefficients for the RBF (Gaussian) methods developed in this work can be found in Appendix \ref{app:RBF_coeffs}.